Black-Kamelia/Sprinkler/binary-transcoders/README.md

 Decoders are used to deserialize data from a binary format.
 They are stateful, and should be created each time.
 For a complete guide on how to use decoders, see [Decoders.md](Decoders.md).

+## Transcoders

+Transcoders are, by definition, both encoders and decoders.
+They are stateful, and should be created each time.
+For a complete guide on how to use transcoders, see [Transcoders.md](Transcoders.md).